Coral reef: Explanations

-Water can pass through coral reefs in various ways, including current rings, surface waves, internal waves and tidal changes.
+Water can pass through coral reefs in various ways, including current rings, surface waves, internal waves, and tidal changes.
 Movement is generally created by tides and wind.
 As tides interact with varying bathymetry and wind mixes with surface water, internal waves are created.
 An internal wave is a gravity wave that moves along density stratification within the ocean.
-When a water parcel encounters a different density it oscillates and creates internal waves.
+When a water parcel encounters a different density, it oscillates and creates internal waves.
 While internal waves generally have a lower frequency than surface waves, they often form as a single wave that breaks into multiple waves as it hits a slope and moves upward.
 This vertical breakup of internal waves causes significant diapycnal mixing and turbulence.
 Internal waves can act as nutrient pumps, bringing plankton and cool nutrient-rich water to the surface.

 Most coral polyps are nocturnal feeders.
 Here, in the dark, polyps have extended their tentacles to feed on zooplankton.

-The irregular structure characteristic of coral reef bathymetry may enhance mixing and produce pockets of cooler water and variable nutrient content.
+The irregular structure of coral reef bathymetry may enhance mixing, producing pockets of cooler water and variable nutrient levels.
 Arrival of cool, nutrient-rich water from depths due to internal waves and tidal bores has been linked to growth rates of suspension feeders and benthic algae as well as plankton and larval organisms.
 The seaweed Codium isthmocladum reacts to deep water nutrient sources because their tissues have different concentrations of nutrients dependent upon depth.
-Aggregations of eggs, larval organisms and plankton on reefs respond to deep water intrusions.
+Aggregations of eggs, larval organisms, and plankton on reefs respond to deep water intrusions.
 Similarly, as internal waves and bores move vertically, surface-dwelling larval organisms are carried toward the shore.
 This has significant biological importance to cascading effects of food chains in coral reef ecosystems and may provide yet another key to unlocking the paradox.

 Cyanobacteria provide soluble nitrates via nitrogen fixation.

 Coral reefs often depend on surrounding habitats, such as seagrass meadows and mangrove forests, for nutrients.
 Seagrass and mangroves supply dead plants and animals that are rich in nitrogen and serve to feed fish and animals from the reef by supplying wood and vegetation.
 Reefs, in turn, protect mangroves and seagrass from waves and produce sediment in which the mangroves and seagrass can root.